-One key element of the Dynamic Mediation Approach is to ensure progress and maintain the forward momentum of all parties.
+One key element of the Dynamic Mediation model is to ensure progress and maintain the forward momentum of all parties.
 The problem, for which the parties are seeking help to resolve, might seem—in the beginning—immense and insurmountable.
 Therefore, recognizing all achievements and every step forward plays a significant role in reinforcing a message of hope and progress.
 This is specifically imperative in multi-session mediations.

 Asking the parties to evaluate their progress so far, the response will be any of three possibilities, all of which the mediator should take into consideration in their design:

 2 – There is no difference.
 The situation has not changed, or

 3 – The situation has worsened.

 The first will present an excellent opportunity for the mediator to ask follow-up questions about how the individual had managed to create such a success and what their experience was going one step further.
 The second and the last possible responses can be managed through a positive reframing of the situation.

 For these situations (responses 2 and 3 above), the mediator may ask: